The 25 Biggest Landowners In America

 Henry Singleton amassed his wealth in digital technology before purchasing the San Cristobal Ranch in 1986.
 The Singleton family's holdings are comprised of ranches across California and New Mexico, including the picturesque San Cristobal Ranch outside of Santa Fe.

-Kelley founded a tobacco company in 1990 and sold it for $US1 billion in 2001.
+Kelley founded a tobacco company in 1990 and sold it for $1 billion in 2001.
 His properties span Texas, New Mexico, and Florida and are used to breed rare species of animals.

 Red Emmerson is president of Sierra Pacific Industries, a family-run lumber manufacturing business that ranks as California's largest private landowner.
-He owns just under two million acres of forestland in California and Washington, and added 20,000 acres in 2012.
+He owns just under two million acres of forestland in California and Washington, adding over 100,000 acres in 2011.

 Ted Turner founded the Turner Broadcasting System that launched CNN and several other cable successful programs.

 He owns 2 million acres in 12 states and Argentina.
-He recently acquired the 8,800-acre Nonami Plantation, known for quail hunting, in his home state of Georgia.
-This year he bought the historic Sierra Grande Lodge and Spa in Truth or Consequences, NM.
+The 8,800-acre Nonami Plantation known for quail hunting is his most recent and largest acquisition in his home state of Georgia.

 Malone has served in executive positions in telecommunications firms and is currently the chairman of Liberty Media Corp.

 He nabbed the top spot from his friend and business partner Ted Turner in 2011 when he purchased a million acres of woods in Maine and New Hampshire.
-This year he added an Irish castle outside Dublin and two properties in Florida's equestrian country to his holdings.
+The splurge followed his purchase of 290,000-acre Bell Ranch in New Mexico the previous year.

 Business Insider Emails & Alerts